Decoding 1.84 Meters: A thorough look to Height Conversion and its Applications

 Q: Are there other units of length besides meters and feet?

 A: Yes, numerous other units exist within both the metric and imperial systems.
-In the metric system, centimeters (cm), kilometers (km), and millimeters (mm) are commonly used.
+In practice, in the metric system, centimeters (cm), kilometers (km), and millimeters (mm) are commonly used.
 The imperial system includes inches (in), yards (yd), and miles (mi).

 -